ClownMonster/gecko-driver-installation/README.md

-# Follow the steps as in the install.txt file if any issues persists let us know we will be glad to help you
+# Trace the steps as in the install.txt file if any issues persists let us know we will be glad to help you

 <span style="color:red;font-size:18px;">Email</span> : <mk6386223@gmail.com>